CarsonDavis/TicTacToe/Models and Data/First Attempt/readme.md

 To address these issues, I am going to remake a new baseline data set with a record of the winning moves from all games, not just Player 1's.

 I'm not sure I should train on tie games.
 I think a player playing to win will tie or win.
 So my instict is to not use them for training.

+Note: After some consideration, I think player 2's boards need to be multiplied by -1 before being fed into the model.
+Doing this could resolve some issues.